 Hong Kong in February

 - Hong Kong Arts Festival – The long-running Hong Kong Art Festival kicks off in late February and runs throughout much of March each year.
 It’s hosted a multitude of rich, colorful performances, including symphonies, ballets and operas, from China as well as overseas, over the past 40+ years.

-- Spring Lantern Festival – This annual festival held on the 15th day of Chinese New Year, February 11 in 2017, features brightly colored lanterns that can be seen strung throughout the city.
+- Spring Lantern Festival – This annual festival, held on the 15th day of Chinese New Year, features brightly colored lanterns that can be seen strung throughout the city.
 A majority of the lanterns are red in color as the Chinese believe that red is the harbinger of fortune.
 The main celebration takes place in Tsim Sha Tsui at the Hong Kong Cultural Central Piazza.

 - Hong Kong Well-Wishing Festival – The Hong Kong Well-Wishing Festival continues the New Year celebrations.
 Locals take a trip to Lam Tsuen, where a variety of events are held, including the releasing of the Wishing Lanterns and well-wishing at the Wishing Trees.
 Performing groups and a display of floats from the New Year’s parade are also part of the festivities.

 - Valentine’s Day – The westernized version of Valentine’s Day is widely celebrated on February 14th in urban areas, including Hong Kong, though the traditional Chinese Valentine’s Day takes place in August.
 Restaurants will offer special romantic dinners and stores will offer sales on items like roses and chocolate, though with older, local couples, the husband prepares an elaborate dinner for his wife or buys her a fancy dress on this day to show appreciation.